 The Division of Humanities is committed to superb undergraduate teaching.
 Classes emphasize communication skills, rigorous analysis of texts and ideas, critical assessment of arguments, and thoughtful reflection.
 The potential for creative service to the community is nurtured in a variety of ways, including internships in Publishing and Printing Arts (a minor in English), the outreach programs of the Scandinavian Cultural Center, and collaborative projects with local school districts.

-The division also touches at least a dozen other departments and programs, including the Chinese Studies Program, Environmental Studies, Global Studies, the Language Resource Center, the Wang Center, the Writing Center, and Women’s Studies to name a few.
+The division also touches at least a dozen other departments and programs, including the Chinese Studies Program, Environmental Studies, Global Studies, the Language Resource Center, the Wang Center, the Writing Center, and Women’s and Gender Studies to name a few.